What Is a Breast Biopsy?

 - Ultrasound-guided core biopsy.
 Your doctor puts a needle into the breast tissue.
 Ultrasound helps confirm the exact location of the potential trouble spot so the needle goes to the right place.
 Tissue samples are then taken through the needle.
 Ultrasound can see the difference between cysts and solid lesions.

 - Open excisional biopsy.
 This is surgery to remove an entire lump.
 The tissue is then studied under a microscope.
 If your doctor takes a section of normal breast tissue all the way around a lump (called a lumpectomy), the biopsy is also considered a breast cancer treatment.
 In this technique, they may put a wire through a needle into the area to be biopsied.
 An X-ray helps make sure it’s in the right place, and a small hook at the end of the wire keeps it in position.
-The surgeon uses this wire as a guide to locate the suspicious tissue.
+The surgeon uses this wire as a guide to find the suspicious tissue.

 Cells or tissues that are removed are given to a pathologist, a doctor who specializes in diagnosing suspicious tissue changes.